The Persistence of Memory by Prasanna Seshadri

 or solve online (using our beta test of Penpa-Edit tools).

-Theme: Single Vision
+Theme: Double Vision

 Rules: Standard Pentopia rules: Place some of the given pentominoes in the grid so that no pentominoes are in adjacent cells that share an edge or corner.
 Pentominoes cannot repeat in the grid; rotations and reflections of a pentomino are considered the same shape.
 The arrow clues indicate all the directions (up, down, left, and right) where the nearest pentominoes are located when looking from that square.
 (Arrow clues cannot contain pentomino shapes.)
 Also, see this example: